Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016/guide.en-gb.md

 > 1. Select the relevant platform.
 > 1. The server name is visible in the **Connection** section of the `General Information`{.action} tab.

-- **When you start the application for the first time**: A setup wizard will appear and prompt you to enter your email address.
+- **When you start the application for the first time**: a setup wizard will appear and prompt you to enter your email address.

 - **If you have already added an account**: Click `File`{.action} in the menu bar at the top of your screen, then `Add account`{.action}.